 Undergraduate study in Psychological & Brain Sciences provides a sound basis for later professional graduate training at the master’s or PhD level in Psychological & Brain Sciences.
 The Psychological & Brain Sciences major may also provide important intellectual tools for those considering careers in management, law, education, social work, public relations, and health-related professions.

-The WashU School of Continuing & Professional Studies programs in psychology are allied with the Department of Psychological and Brain Sciences in Arts and Sciences at Washington University.
+WashU Continuing & Professional Studies (CAPS) programs in psychology are allied with the Department of Psychological and Brain Sciences in Arts and Sciences at WashU.
 Courses are normally scheduled one evening a week for two and a half hours.
 Most courses are three units.

 18